 285

 The Laboratoire de Météorologie Dynamique (LMD) algorithm employs a two-step, LUT-based approach (Capelle et al., 2018).
 In the first step, the atmospheric state is determined using 18 IASI channels that are insensitive to the surface or aerosols.
 In the second step, AOD10, mean altitude, and surface temperature are retrieved by fitting observed brightness tem- peratures against simulations at 8 aerosol-sensitive channels.
-These simulations incorporate a range of atmospheric profiles, surface properties (emissivity, temperature, and pressure), AOD10 values (from 0 to 1.4 in 0.1 increments), altitudes, and dust microphysical properties.
+These simulations incorporate a range of atmospheric profiles, surface properties (emissivity, temperature, and pressure), AOD10 values, altitudes, and dust microphysical properties.
 Dust is represented by a spherical, lognormal size distribution (Reff =2.3 µm, σg=0.65) and two refractive indices from (Balkanski et al., 2007) and (Volz, 1973), corresponding to strongly and weakly absorbing dust types, respectively.
 Surface emissivity is based on the monthly mean IASI retrievals by (Capelle et al., 2012).

 MAPIR algorithm

-The Mineral Aerosol Profiling from Infrared Radiances (MAPIR) algorithm retrieves the vertical profiles of dust concentrations using the Roger’s optimal estimation method (Callewaert et al., 2019).
+The Mineral Aerosol Profiling from Infrared Radiances (MAPIR) algorithm retrieves the vertical profiles of dust concentrations using the Rodgers optimal estimation method (Callewaert et al., 2019).
 The dust concentration profiles are converted to AOD10 using Mie-calculated extinction cross section, based on an assumed size distribution and refractive index.
 A forward model (RTTOV) is used to simulate the IASI radiances, based on a priori of the state vector (i.e., dust concentration profiles at seven 1-km-thick layers centered at 0.5 to 6.5 km), along with temperature and water vapor profiles derived from IASI.
 The dust optical model assumes a lognormal size distribution (rg=0.6 µm, σg=2), and the refractive index from (Volz, 1973).
 Surface emissivity is based on a monthly climatology derived from IASI clear sky spectra by (Zhou et al., 2011).

 ULB algorithm